What is fatigue?

 How long will my fatigue last?

+It may get better or worse over time.
 Fatigue caused by your treatment may improve when you finish treatment.
-But some men have fatigue that lasts for many months, or sometimes years.
-And life-long treatment for prostate cancer can cause long-term fatigue.
-Keeping active during treatment might help your fatigue to improve more quickly.
+But some men have fatigue for months, or sometimes years.
+And life-long treatment can cause long-term fatigue.

 Surgery (radical prostatectomy)